Accommodation for students

 Finding housing in Stockholm as a student can be tricky.
 Below we have listed some useful tips and links to help you find accommodation in Stockholm.

-Tuition-fee paying students are guaranteed accommodation through KI Housing for their first year, but must still apply for this on time.
+Tuition-fee-paying students are guaranteed accommodation through KI Housing for their first year, but must still apply for this on time.
 For other students, it is vital to start looking for somewhere to live as soon as you can.
-There is a lack of student accommodation in the Stockholm area, and it may take a whole semester to find a room.
+There is a shortage of student accommodation in the Stockholm area, and it may take a whole semester to find a room.

 Waiting times for flats vary from one residential area to another.
 An alternative to renting a student room or flat is to share a regular flat with other students.
 Use the links and information below to find out about different forms of accommodation available in Stockholm.

 We advise all international KI students who need accommodation in Stockholm to apply for accommodation on the website of Karolinska Institutet Housing as soon as you receive your notification of selection results or acceptance letter.
 For more information on Karolinska Institutet Housing, visit kihousing.se.

 State the following as your contact at Karolinska Institutet on their application form (this applies to Bachelor's and Master's students only):